 - Fall 2017: Wednesday, September 13, 2017

 Mary will authorize you to register for the course.

 Course Syllabus and Assignments

-The syllabus and assignments are available on the course Learn@UW website.
+The syllabus and weekly assignments are posted on the course Learn@UW website.